-I’m a Senior Research Fellow in the Centre for Health Informatics, in the Australian Institute of Health Innovation at Macquarie University, which is in Sydney, Australia.
-I study large networked systems of information like those that make up the world of clinical evidence.
-The fields of research I work in are typically described as clinical epidemiology and public health surveillance.
+I am a Senior Research Fellow in the Centre for Health Informatics, in the Australian Institute of Health Innovation at Macquarie University, Sydney, Australia.

-Some of the other things that interest me outside of my day-to-day research include the dynamics of public opinion, the research of research, open access and open data, the motivations and aspirations of academics especially young academics and minority groups, technology-driven activism and civil disobedience, and the mechanics of influence in research and public opinion.
-Also food.
-I really like food.
-And coffee.
+Some of the other things that interest me outside of my day-to-day research include the dynamics of public opinion, the research of research, open access and open data, the motivations and aspirations of academics especially junior academics and minority groups, technology-driven activism and civil disobedience, and the mechanics of influence in research and public opinion.
+I also really like coffee.

-A long time ago, I was an International Alcoa Foundation Conservation & Sustainability Fellow doing landscape ecology of invasive species and conservation, and I completed both my undergraduate training and PhD at The University of Western Australia (2007) in the suitably ambiguous area of complex systems and computational modelling formalisms, while modelling the spread of bushfires.
+A long time ago (2006-2008), I was an International Alcoa Foundation Conservation & Sustainability Fellow doing landscape ecology of invasive species and conservation, and before that I completed both my undergraduate training and PhD at The University of Western Australia (2007) in the suitably ambiguous area of complex systems and computational modelling formalisms, while modelling the spread of bushfires.
 My Erdős number is four.